rdlauer/articles/platform/hybrid-to-native-platform-deprecation/post.md

 ![nativescript app showcase](nativescript-showcase.png)

-This extensive guide contains everything you need to know when comparing hybrid to native.
+This extensive guide contains everything you need to know when upgrading your hybrid app.
 From a comparison of hybrid and native technologies, to a look at using the Ionic CLI vs the NativeScript CLI, to comparing UI implementations, and more, [hybridtonative.com](http://www.hybridtonative.com/) should be your first stop on your upgrade path.

 ## Migrating from Cordova to NativeScript

-In the article, [*Migrating from Cordova to NativeScript*](https://developer.telerik.com/content-types/tutorials/migrating-cordova-nativescript/), we take a high level look at taking an existing hybrid app and upgrading it to NativeScript.
+In the article, [*Migrating from Cordova to NativeScript*](https://developer.telerik.com/content-types/tutorials/migrating-cordova-nativescript/), we take a high level look at an existing hybrid app and what it takes to upgrade it to NativeScript.

 By breaking down an existing hybrid app and looking at the views/layouts, JavaScript business logic, and CSS styling, we see how a transition from hybrid to native isn't nearly as difficult as one might think.